jgaa/mysqlpool-cpp/README.md

 ## Status
 Under initial implementation.
 Not ready for adaption yet.

+## Supported platforms

+- Linux with g++-13
+- Linux with clang-17
+- Windows with msvc
+- MacOS with g++-13 (Apples outdated clang compiler will not do)

 ## Introduction

 The mysql library *mysql* is a low-level database driver for mysql/mariadb